AFCA Supportersclub: Ajax Supportershome

-At 3:30AM on Friday morning of 23 January 2015, the Ajax Supportershome was set on fire and burned to the ground, two days ahead of the Klassieker match against arch rivals Feyenoord.
+At 3:30 AM on Friday morning of January 23, 2015, the Ajax Supportershome was set on fire and burned to the ground, two days ahead of the Klassieker match against arch rivals Feyenoord.
 The building was completely destroyed, damage which included a large collection of art and memorabilia of the club, from the late honorary member Bobby Haarms and a large collection of shirts of past players were all destroyed in the fire.

-A few days later the fire department ruled the fire as a result of arson, with the police releasing a video showing two men entering the supporters home, and evading the burning building.
-It was the second time the building had been set on fire, when supporters of ADO Den Haag had previously set fire to it in 2005.
+A few days later the fire department ruled the fire as a result of arson, with the police releasing a video showing two men entering and then fleeing the burning building.
+It was the second time the building had been set on fire, after the supporters of ADO Den Haag had previously set fire to it in 2005.
 In the aftermath of the fire, various former Ajax players such as Klaas-Jan Huntelaar, John Heitinga, Hedwiges Maduro, Wesley Sneijder and Patrick Kluivert donated shirts and memorabilia for the new supporters home, while the RSCA Supportersclub of RSC Anderlecht in Belgium started a fund raiser to help the club, since the supporters of both clubs have kept close ties for many years.

 Honorary members

-The AFCA Supportersclub currently have two honorary club members.
+The AFCA Supportersclub currently has two honorary club members.